Your Questions, Answered

 Since most pesto is made with cheese which contains animal rennet, it is not suitable for vegetarians or vegans.

 Pesto can be used straight from the jar.
 And while it’s most often mixed with pasta, pesto is an endlessly versatile ingredient and can be used in a variety of ways, from a pizza base to a spread for sandwiches and grilled fish, and more.

 The traditional recipe for our Classic Pesto contains pine nuts, not peanuts.
 Contrary to the name, pine nuts are not actually classified as a nut.
 However, since some pesto sauces may contain other ‘true’ nuts, you should always check the product label very carefully.
 If nuts are used, they must be declared.

 Wine is used exclusively as a raw material for processing into vinegar.
-This wine vinegar is then used as an ingredient for the production of Balsamic Vinegar.

 We first recommend trying to clear your cache on your internet browser in the settings.
 Second, be sure your printer is running correctly and run any troubleshooting operations that may be suggested upon printer startup.
 If neither of these options works, our coupon page refreshes every 60 days so we recommend coming back to try to print them again.